2018ik/2018ik.github.io/_wiki/glory.markdown

 ## Background

-**Glory** is God Himself expressed.
+**Glory** is God Himself expressed, and is an attribute of God (Acts 7:55; 2 Pet.
+1:3).
 The God of glory desires to have a corporate expression in the church as the Body of Christ, and today the believers are being transformed from glory to glory (1 Cor.
 2:7).

 ## 14 Aspects